Duet3D/wiki-content/User_manual/Tuning/Macros.md

 Macros can be called from any source of gcode: the console, from a gcode printing off the SD card, from the PanelDue and from another user or system macro.
 [Duet Web Control](/User_manual/Reference/Duet_Web_Control_Manual) makes it easy to upload, edit and create new macros.

 Macros also allow for naming gcodes with easier to remember names.
 For example you can create a Macro for "Allow Cold Extrude" to call [M302 P1](/User_manual/Reference/Gcodes/M302).

+Note: if you try to execute a G- or M-command that RRF does not implement, it will execute a system macro of that name if it exists.
+For example, if you send G40 then it will execute /sys/G40.g if it exists; and if you send M48 then it will execute /sys/M48.g if it exists.

 The macro folder can divided into sub directories to more easily organise your macros by type.